 Unemployment Rate in Philippines averaged 8.33 percent from 1994 until 2021, reaching an all time high of 17.70 percent in the second quarter of 2020 and a record low of 4.50 percent in the fourth quarter of 2019.
 This page provides - Philippines Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Philippines Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Unemployment Rate in Philippines is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Philippines to stand at 5.40 in 12 months time.
-In the long-term, the Philippines Unemployment Rate is projected to trend around 4.20 percent in 2020, according to our econometric models.
+Unemployment Rate in Philippines is expected to be 8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Philippines to stand at 8.30 in 12 months time.
+In the long-term, the Philippines Unemployment Rate is projected to trend around 7.50 percent in 2022 and 6.50 percent in 2023, according to our econometric models.